chanedwin/pydistinct/README.md

 # Pydistinct - Population Distinct Value Estimators

- This package provides statistical estimators to predict a population's total number of distinct values from a sample sequence - given a sample sequence of n values with only d distinct values, predict the total number of distinct values D that exists in the population N.
+ This package provides statistical estimators to predict a population's total number of distinct values from a sample sequence.

+ Specifically, given a sample sequence of n values with only d distinct values, predict the total number of distinct values D that exists in the population N (even if the size of N can be unknown).

 Sample use cases :
 * estimating the number of unique elements in a stream
   *  If you have an stream that draws from an unknown distribution with D distinct variables, and you sample 100 elements in the stream - use this sequence to estimate D
 * estimating the number of unique insects in a population from a field sample
-  *  In a field, you want to estimate how many unique types of insects there are - you then sample 10% of the area, obtain d distinct insects.
-Use this to predict the population distinct D
 * estimating the number of unique words in a document given a sentence or a paragraph
 * estimating the number of unique items in a database from a few sample rows

-Complexity : knowledge of population size (N)
-In most real world problems, the population size N will not be known - all that is available is the sample sequence.
-Most of estimators would be improved if the population size N is given to it, but if it isn't the estimators would just assume a very large N and attempt to estimate D anyway.
-However, in cases where the population size is known, the estimators that rely on population size will take a value (n_pop = N) or a function (pop_estimator that takes in a function of sample size and returns population size i.e lambda x : x * 10) and use that at prediction time.

-Please send all bugs reports/issues/queries to chanedwin91@gmail.com for fastest response!

-## Installation

-pip install pydistinct

-### Requirements

-numpy, statsmodels, scipy, xgboost (Experimental)

 ## Usage